 This is often a difficult idea for the most creative souls.
 We get so used to doing tasks on our own.
 Get support from others in your network.
-It’s not an all or nothing proposition, sometimes we’ll work alone and other times we collaborate.
+It’s not an all-or-nothing proposition, sometimes we’ll work alone and other times we collaborate.
 We don’t exist in a vacuum.
-It’s often appropriate to seek criticism, ask friends to remind us, or just reach out and talk about our work.
+It’s frequently appropriate to seek criticism, ask friends to remind us, or just reach out and talk about our work.
 The point of productivity is to both keep moving forward and hopefully finish tasks.
-Build in ways to take care of each other, both give and receive help freely.
+Build in ways to take care of each other, and both give and receive help freely.

-As much as I enjoy waiting for Lamount Montgomery’s help with my chores, it often makes a lot more sense to just take care of things myself and relieve my Cabbage Patch roommate of the pressure.
+As much as I enjoy waiting for Lamont Montgomery’s help with my chores, it typically makes a lot more sense to just take care of things myself and relieve my Cabbage Patch roommate of the pressure.

 “He who sees a need and waits to be asked for help is as unkind as if he had refused it.”